Florida Hospital Negligence Attorneys

 - Someone receiving the wrong medication or the wrong dose.

 - Negligence can occur when a staff member fails to wash their hands when they enter the room and see a new patient, transferring infection from one patient to another.

 - When the hospital fails to take the proper procedures in screening for staph infection among those entering the hospital, it has been negligent.

-To File a Jacksonville FL Hospital Negligence Claim
+How to File a Hospital Negligence Claim

 Hospital cases are brought against the hospital where the serious injury occurred and are usually brought in conjunction with other claims against the doctor or medical personnel.

 An injured person then must prove negligence in any lawsuit against a hospital.
-To be successful, the patient and their Jacksonville hospital malpractice attorney will have to prove that the staff directly caused the injury and they acted unreasonably, outside of the standard of care.
+To be successful, the patient and their hospital malpractice attorney will have to prove that the staff directly caused the injury and they acted unreasonably, outside of the standard of care.
 A failure to treat could be considered negligence if it is outside of the standard of care.

 Just having a bad outcome on its own is not necessarily a case of hospital negligence.